Galaxy Deblending using Residual Dense Neural networks: Neural Network Architecture and Training

 \subsection{Deblender}

 Given an astronomical image with multiple overlapped galaxies, the deblender aims to deblend one galaxy from it.
 A Residual Dense Network (RDN)~\cite{zhang2018residual} is trained as the deblender in this framework.
 RDN shows superior performance in image super-resolution~\cite{zhang2018residual} and image restoration~\cite{zhang2020residual}.
-For the deblending task, the RDN will take noisy blended images with multiple galaxies as input and the output will be a noiseless image containing the brightest galaxy.
+For the deblending task, the RDN will take the noisy blended images with multiple galaxies as input and will give a noiseless image containing the brightest galaxy as the output.